Nursing Practice (DNP) - BSN to DNP

 Subspecialties are elective courses students may add to the degree program.

-8 Credit hours: Clinical Lipidology: HSC 595, HSC 596, HSC 597, HSC 598 May be added to Adult-Geron Primary Care NP, Adult-Geron Acute NP, Adult-Geron CNS, Family NP, Dual Role (Family NP/Adult-Geron Acute NP), Dual Role (Family NP)/Emergency NP), and Women's Health NP.
+8 Credit hours: Clinical Lipidology: HSC 595, HSC 596, HSC 597, HSC 598 May be added to Adult-Gerontological Primary Care NP, Adult-Gerontological Acute NP, Adult-Gerontological CNS, Family NP, Dual Role (Family NP/Adult-Gerontological Acute NP), Dual Role (Family NP/Emergency NP), Women's Health NP, and Post-Graduate Certificate Emergency NP.

 Elective courses - (1-3 Credit Hours)